scando1993/thingsboard.github.io/docs/user-guide/rbac.md

 Each EG belongs to one owner.
 This may be either Tenant or Customer.
 Also, each Customer has also only one owner.
 If the Customer Owner is Tenant, it means that this is a top-level Customer.
 If the Customer owner is another Customer, it means that this is a sub-customer.
-There might be multiple levels of Customers in ThingsBoard.
+There might be multiple levels of Customers in Pacificsoft.

 **Resource**

-Anything that has secure APIs or represents a ThingsBoard Entity is a resource.
+Anything that has secure APIs or represents a Pacificsoft Entity is a resource.
 Examples of Entities are listed in the Entity definition above.
 Groups of entities are also resources, for example: Device Group, Asset Group, Dashboard Group.
 Additional resources are white-labeling, audit logs and admin settings.